Elinor Florence, Author

 The SS Caribou was very much on my mind in June 2016, when we took our first trip to Newfoundland.
 Our newest province (part of Canada since 1949) is a LONG way from the mainland.
 Getting there isn’t like hopping on a ferry that takes you from the West Coast to Vancouver Island in less than two hours.

-There are two ferries to Newfoundland: the shortest route (178 kilometres) goes from North Sydney to Port aux Basques and takes eight hours (no guarantees, as this depends on the weather); and the longest route (520 kilometres) goes from North Sydney to Argentia just three times a week during the summer, and takes about sixteen hours.
+There are two ferries to Newfoundland: the shortest route (178 kilometres) sails from North Sydney to Port aux Basques and takes eight hours (no guarantees, as this depends on the weather); and the longest route (520 kilometres) travels from North Sydney to Argentia three times weekly during the summer, and takes about sixteen hours.

 There’s not much in Argentia except a ferry terminal, and it’s still a 90-minute drive to the capital city of St. John’s.
 But we decided to be adventurous and take the long route.
 Our ferry was perfectly comfortable, with a lounge and a restaurant, and we slept in a tiny cabin with twin beds.